deckerego/docmag/README.md

 This should bring up docmag's user interface and Elasticsearch indexes, while also indexing new documents in the background.
 By default the web application is running locally on port 1080.

+## Using docidx to Index Files

+docidx indexes files within Elasticsearch and prepares them for display - this is the process that feeds docmag.
+More info is available at https://github.com/deckerego/docidx

 ## Building and Testing Locally